jacobobryant/biff/slate/source/index.html.md

 using flat, namespaced keys.
 It also includes any resources or values that components choose to pass on.

-Biff's components do the following (and more):
+Biff's components do the following:

 - Read `config/main.edn`.
+- Start an nrepl server.
+- (In dev) start Shadow CLJS.
 - Start a Crux node.
+- Start a Crux transaction listener, which notifies clients when data they've subscribed to has changed.
+It also runs database triggers.
 - Listen for websocket connections and sets up event handlers (via Sente).
 - Set up HTTP routes (via Reitit), including routes for authentication.
 - Start a web server (Jetty).
-- Start a Crux transaction listener, which notifies clients when data they've subscribed to has changed.
-It also runs database triggers.
 - Populate `www/` with static resources.
 - Schedule recurring jobs.